voucherifyio/voucherify-openapi/docs/guides/development/Management-API.md

 > 📘
 >
 > The Management API is paid add-on feature.
 Contact [Voucherify sales representatives](https://www.voucherify.io/contact-sales "Contact Voucherify sales") for pricing.

+> 🚧 Beta Version
+>
+> The Management API is still in beta.
+Voucherify developers still work on improving the endpoints.

 > 📘
 >